Unlike your face, which is on full display 365 days a year, your butt gets to go into hiding — until it’s time to wear a bathing suit..

 Why do butt breakouts happen and how do I treat them

 In a nutshell, butt acne results from a multitude of factors — namely, bad hygiene, sweat, and tight-fitting clothes.
 The good news?
 These are all easily preventable causes!

 Not surprisingly, sweat can play a large role in butt acne, so be sure to change out of your sweat-soaked clothing post-workout and if you can, take a shower right away.
-If you aren’t able to shower right away, have a medicated body spray on hand to treat your skin before you’re able to shower.
-Even if you’re not hitting the gym, any sweat that builds up on your behind during the warmer months can impact your skin.
-Opt for more breathable clothes, day and night, to keep breakouts at bay.
+If you aren’t able to shower right away, a medicated body spray like SLMD's Salicylic Acid Spray is great to have on hand to cleanse the surface of your skin, before you’re able to shower.

-Last, but not least: Waxing your behind can lead to folliculitis as well, so upon the first sight of bumps, take a break from hair removal until you’re all cleared up.
+Last, but not least: be weary that waxing can lead to folliculitis as well, so upon the first sight of bumps, take a break from hair removal until you’re all cleared up.

 As you can see, body acne can have a multitude of culprits, but it IS treatable.
 If these bumps don’t clear up after trying the ingredients we recommended, it's always a smart move to consult with your dermatologist to see if they have any other recommendations or prescriptions for you.